Reliable Time Prediction in the Markov Stochastic Block Model: Link Prediction

-which immediately implies that \end{proposition} A natural question arises: Can we approximate the Bayes classifier given the observation of the adjacency matrix $X \in \mathds R^{n \times n}$?
-A reasonable candidate is the MSBM classifier introduced in Definition~\ref{msbm:def:mrgg-classifier}.
+which immediately implies that \end{prpstn} The computation of the Bayes classifier is intractable since we only observe the adjacency matrix $X$ while the communities $\mathbf C_{1:n}$ and the model parameters remain unknown.
+A reasonable approximation of the Bayes classifier is the MSBM classifier (cf. Definition~\ref{def:mrgg-classifier}).